 Unpredictable rewards in the sense of Easter Eggs, Mystery Boxes, or Social Treasures are great ways to make sure the user stays entertained and engaged during the experience.
-In games, sometimes there’s a boss or a level that is extraordinarily hard and always changes randomly, so in that case even though the player has competed the challenge many times, there are always new problems to solve.
-If you can create variables in the challenge the users need to to tackle, that is often an ideal and scalable way to engage them in the Endgame.
+In games, sometimes there’s a boss or a level that is extraordinarily hard and always changes randomly, so in that case even though the player has completed the challenge many times, there are always new problems to solve.
+If you can create variables in the challenge the users need to tackle, that is often an ideal and scalable way to engage them in the Endgame.

 Core Drive 4: Ownership & Possession in the Endgame

 Sometimes a simple and somewhat relaxing way to create activity (but not necessarily engagement) is to have users continue to accumulate things in the Endgame.
-In the real world, some of the richest people are continuously engaged with the activities of accumulating more wealth, even though it may no longer be necessary.
+In the real world, some of the richest people are continuously engaged in the activities of accumulating more wealth, even though it may no longer be necessary.
 In games, some veteran users continue to play a game just because they are accumulating more resources or points.
 There isn’t necessarily a true “goal” in the activity, but the act of collecting and accumulating creates what we described in the previous chapter as Blissful Productivity.
 It feels nice and relaxing if your small actions are accumulating something, whether you have plans to use that something or not.

-Another way to implement Core Drive 4 into the Endgame is to have the Alfred Effect make users feel so comfortable, they constantly come back to feel that they belong.
+Another way to implement Core Drive 4 into the Endgame is to have the Alfred Effect make users feel so comfortable, that they constantly come back to feel that they belong.
 Whether it’s their micro-optimized naming and filing systems, their navigation app that always remember 9PM on a weekday is gym time, or the eCommerce site that remembers your purchasing, payment, and shipping preferences, it becomes a habit for users to come back and feel that sense of control, organization, and automation.

 Collection Sets are also great mechanics to expand on within the Endgame.
 When you have so many pieces within a variety of Collection Sets, you become extremely motivated to complete your set.
 Add those collection pieces to variable rewards, and players in the Endgame are continuously trying to commit the already-familiar Desired Actions in order to obtain those scarce pieces that they are lacking.